jonathaneunice/intspan/docs/issues.rst

 ============================

 ``intspan`` piggybacks Python's ``set`` type. ``inspanlist`` piggybacks ``list``.
-So it stores every integer individually.
-Unlike Perl's ``Set::IntSpan`` it is not optimized for long contiguous runs.
-For sets of several hundred or even many thousands of members, you will probably never notice the difference.
+So they both store every integer individually.
+Unlike Perl's ``Set::IntSpan`` these types arenot optimized for long contiguous runs.
+For sets of several hundred or even thousands of members, you'll probably never notice the difference.

-But if you're doing extensive processing of large sets (e.g. with 100K, 1M, or more elements), or doing numeroius set operations on them (e.g. union, intersection), a data structure based on lists of ranges, `run length encoding
+But if you're doing extensive processing of large sets (e.g. with 100K, 1M, or more elements), or doing numerous set operations on them (e.g. union or intersection), a data structure based on lists of ranges, `run length encoding
 <http://en.wikipedia.org/wiki/Run-length_encoding>`_, or `Judy arrays
 <http://en.wikipedia.org/wiki/Judy_array>`_ might perform and scale